 - 1. Make reference marks as shown in figure 3 to ensure correct reassembly. - 2.
-Open the switch by rotating the coupling on the gearbox. - 3.
+Open the switch by rotating the operating arm "A". - 3.
 Remove the bolts that mount the jaws to the base adaptor.
 See Figure 4.
 There will be two 1/2 inch spacers that fit under each jaw.
 Retain these spacers with the jaw for later use.